AGENDA

 10:20 AM - 11:10 AM

-Scott Damiecki, Partner & Construction Industry Practice Leader, CohnReznick
+Scott Damiecki, CPA, CCIFP, Partner & Construction Industry Practice Leader, CohnReznick

 Learning Objectives: